Mohammed al-Bashir: Prime Minister of Syria (2024–2025)

 On 9 December 2024, following the fall of the Assad regime, al-Bashir was tasked with forming the Syrian caretaker government after meeting with HTS leader Ahmed al-Sharaa and outgoing Syrian prime minister Mohammad Ghazi al-Jalali to coordinate a transfer of power.
 The next day, he was officially appointed by the Syrian General Command as the prime minister of the caretaker government.
 In a televised statement, al-Bashir announced that officials from the Salvation Government met with representatives of the previous government to facilitate the handover of power and that his cabinet from the Salvation Government would assume their corresponding roles in the caretaker government.

-With the 2012 Constitution of Ba'athist Syria suspended following the fall of the Assad regime, the new 2025 Interim Constitution establishes a presidential system in which executive power is concentrated in the hands of the president, who appoints the ministers without the position of prime minister.
-The position of prime minister was abolished on 29 March 2025 with the Syrian transitional government replacing the caretaker government.
+With the 2012 Constitution of Ba'athist Syria suspended following the fall of the Assad regime, the new Constitutional Declaration established a presidential system which vests executive power solely in the president, who is responsible for ministerial appointments and other head-of-government duties previously discharged by the prime minister.
+As such, the position of prime minister was abolished on 29 March 2025 when the Syrian transitional government replaced the caretaker government.